How Bail Reform Trapped Marijuana Activist NJ Weedman In Jail

 Prosecutors did not comment for this story, but did provide copies of court orders regarding pretrial detention motions.

-Although Forchion represents himself for the lion’s share of his legal troubles, now has a standby counsel for his witness tampering case.
+Although Forchion represents himself for the lion’s share of his legal troubles, he now has a standby counsel for his witness tampering case.

 Christopher Campbell, Forchion’s standby, said that he believes the state’s case for the third-degree witness tampering charge is not strong since the second-degree charge was already dismissed.